Home > States > Health insurance in Michigan

 When can I enroll in an ACA-compliant plan in Michigan?

-In Michigan, the open enrollment period for individual and family insurance runs from November 1 to January 15.5 (Note that for 2024 coverage, the deadline has been extended to January 16, 2024, due to the federal holiday that falls on January 15.)6
+In Michigan, the open enrollment period for individual and family insurance runs from November 1 to January 15.

 Where do I enroll in a Marketplace plan in Michigan?

 Michigan residents use HealthCare.gov to enroll in individual and family health plans.
 You can also sign up with a licensed agent/broker or a Navigator.
-There is also an option to enroll through an independent website authorized by the Centers for Medicare & Medicaid Services.7
+There is also an option to enroll through various third-party websites authorized by the Centers for Medicare & Medicaid Services.8

 How can I find affordable health insurance in Michigan?

-The Affordable Care Act provides income-based advance premium tax credits (subsidies) that offset your premium payments to help keep your expenses down.
-People with household incomes below 250%of the federal poverty level also qualify for cost-sharing reductions (CSR) that may reduce your deductibles and out-of-pocket expenses when you buy a Silver plan.
-Between the premium subsidies and cost-sharing reductions, you may find that an ACA plan is the cheapest health insurance option for you.
+People with household incomes up to 250% of the federal poverty level also qualify for cost-sharing reductions (CSR) that may reduce your deductibles and out-of-pocket expenses when you buy a Silver plan.11

 How many insurers offer Marketplace coverage in Michigan?

-There were ten Marketplace insurers in Michigan in 2023, but one of them, U.S. Health & Life/Ascension Personalized Care, opted to withdraw from the market at the end of 2024.
-According to U.S. Health & Life’s discontinuation notice, there are more than 5,000 enrollees in five Michigan counties whose coverage will terminate at the end of 2023.11 These individuals can select replacement 2024 coverage from another insurer during open enrollment.
+There were ten Marketplace insurers in Michigan in 2023, but one of them, U.S. Health & Life/Ascension Personalized Care, opted to withdraw from the market at the end of 2023, leaving nine participating insurers for 2024.
+According to U.S. Health & Life’s discontinuation notice, there were more than 5,000 enrollees in five Michigan counties whose coverage terminated at the end of 2023.14 These individuals were able to select replacement 2024 coverage from another insurer during open enrollment.

 Are Marketplace health insurance premiums increasing in Michigan?